alperenproo/ovson/README.md

 # OVson

-A lot changed but im too lazy to update this readme file just try it and see
+A lot changed but im too lazy to update this readme file just try it and see.
+Report bugs/crashes and make suggestions to alperen1912 on Discord.

 ## Features
 - Api keyless stat fetching